Embodied women loving and leading

 Past Events!

-Learn More About Foundation of Golden Girls Global
+Learn More About The Foundation of Golden Girls Global

 To sign up for the Thresholds Foundation Course starting soon, led by the Founder of Golden Girls Global Melissa Michaels please click the link below!